zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    create match objects for OpenFlow.

-   :id: The conn_id record that describes the record.
+   :param id: The conn_id record that describes the record.

-   :reverse: Reverse the sources and destinations when creating the match record (default F).
+   :param reverse: Reverse the sources and destinations when creating the match record (default F).

    :returns: ofp_match object for the conn_id record.